midtown-ai/glossary/glossary/v.md

  A vector database indexes and stores vector embeddings for fast retrieval and similarity search.

+ 2 types:
+  * bolt-on means you have a traditional DB (eg postgresql) and then the company added on a vector index (eg pgvector)
+  * purpose-built = a vector DB that is built oly for vectors

  Being able to search across images, video, text, audio, and other forms of unstructured data via their content rather than human-generated labels or tags is exactly what vector databases were meant to solve.
 When combined with powerful machine learning models, vector databases such as Milvus have the ability to revolutionize e-commerce solutions, recommendation systems, computer security, pharmaceuticals, and many other industries.
 A vector database is a fully managed, no-frills solution for storing, indexing, and searching across a massive dataset of unstructured data that leverages the power of embeddings from machine learning models.
 A vector database should have the following features:
   * scalability and tunability,
   * multi-tenancy and data isolation,